 Student Affairs staff in Care & Advocacy are available to provide consultation, answer questions, respond to concerns, or direct individuals to the most appropriate resources.

-To make a referral to the Care Network please visit: Care Network referral form
+To make a referral to the Care Network please see the Care Network referral form

 In the occasion a department holds a special event or conference in which service providers are needed to give people with disabilities access to content, the Office of Accessibility Services will put forward their best efforts obtaining the proper person.
 However, it is the hosting department, club, or organization's financial and ultimate responsibility to provide the accommodation.